A brand new game

 Pirates will be pirates, no matter what price you ask of them.

-If you "Free with IAP", they'll stick with the free until the IAP version has been cracked.
+If you set a game as "Free with IAP", the pirates will stick with the free until the IAP version has been cracked.

 (Additionally, for the size of my games, most of my games being of the "I'm sick of it after 10 minutes" variety, IAP's make little or no difference.
 The free version is generally good enough for most players.)